Agency Theory, Game Theory, and Procurement Cost Avoidance

 Multiple issues with cost avoidance may be generalized to other conflicts in procurement (and not only it.)

-There may be excellent cost avoidance opportunities that are overlooked because the procurement agent is not motivated, rewarded, or equipped to pursue and achieve those goals.
+Excellent cost avoidance opportunities may be overlooked because the procurement agent is not motivated, rewarded, or equipped to pursue and achieve those goals.

 A rational person is unlikely to work hard to achieve an avoidance and then have it dismissed as lacking credibility.
 Such a person is likely to exercise passive opportunism instead.

-Perhaps, the starting point is the personal confidence of the procurement principal in the importance of cost avoidance for the firm's performance.
-Surprisingly, this still isn't the case for some colleagues.
+The starting point is the procurement principal's confidence in the importance of cost avoidance for the firm's performance.
+Surprisingly, this still needs to be corrected for some colleagues.

 P.S.
 If you appreciate hundreds of hours invested in researching and writing this blog, you can buy me a coffee or subscribe for the membership by following this link.
 Thank you!